 Board of Parole and Post-Prison Supervision > Web site

-The governor appoints the members for four-year terms and also determines the chair and vice-chair.
 The full-time board was authorized in 1969.
 In 1975, the board was enlarged to five members, with the stipulation that at least one member must be a woman.
 The membership was reduced to three in 1992.
+The governor appoints the members for four-year terms and also determines the chair and vice-chair.
+Board staff consists of an executive director, a supervising executive assistant and 12 support staff.

 Mailing Address: 2575 Center St. NE, Suite 100, Salem 97301-4621

-Contact: Jay Scroggin, Executive Director; Kristin Winges-Yanez, Board Chair
+Contact: Brenda Carney, Executive Director; Kristin Winges-Yanez, Board Chair

 Staff Directory from Oregon.gov